 As my eyes struggled to open, I sleepily reached for my phone under my pillow to check on the time.

 Oh no I sighed; it was 5:55AM almost time for me to start getting dressed for work.
 I mindlessly checked the weather, then my emails, then Facebook and Pinterest.
 Before I knew it 25 minutes had passed.
-I had not only ignored that still soft voice urging me to start off my day in prayer but now I was running late for work.
+I had not only ignored that still soft voice urging me to start off my day in prayer and pray through the Bible but now I was running late for work.
 Morning devotions was no longer in the picture at least not if I didn’t want to get fired.
 My day continued just as it started, finding other things to do but the one thing that was truly priority.

 Whether it be social media or our to do list, life has a funny way of getting in the way of our time with God; am I right?

 Our natural inclination isn’t to strive after Godly things.
 Psalms 51:5 says: “Behold, I was shapen in iniquity; and in sin did my mother conceive me.”
-KJV

 No wonder that despite our best laid out plans, we still fall short with putting God first.
 It’s not all hopeless though, Philippians 2:13 says: “For God is working in you, giving you the desire and the power to do what pleases him.”